Federal Legislative Research

 How do I Find Regulations as Registered?

-On the title page we can see the range covered in this issue .
-This is the issue that contains our regulation!
+In issue 2 (Vol 124 no 2 regular issue January 17, 1990), on the title page we can see the range covered in this issue is SOR 90/31 to 72, so this is the issue that contains our regulation!
 You can navigate in this display, or you can download by PDF.
-In the Table of Contents at the end of the PDF, you can find it listed by document number.
-Here we can find the page number on the right.
+In the Table of Contents at the end of the PDF, you can find regulations listed by document number.
+Here we can find the page number on the right, and you can scroll to the page number.
 Here is our regulation.
 Regulations come into force upon registration unless otherwise specified in the regulation.

 How do I Find Current Consolidated Regulations?